2C-P: Legal status

 2C-P is not scheduled by the United Nations' Convention on Psychotropic Substances.

 Canada

 As of October 31, 2016; 2C-P is a controlled substance (Schedule III) in Canada.

 China

 As of October 2015 2C-P is a controlled substance in China.

 Denmark

 In Denmark, 2C-P has been added to the list of Schedule B controlled substances.

+Finland

+Scheduled in "government decree on psychoactive substances banned from the consumer market".

 Germany

 2C-P is an Anlage I controlled drug.